taosdata/taosadapter/BUILD.md

 # Build taosAdapter

 We strongly recommend to deploy taosAdapter with TDengine server and install taosAdapter with official TDengine installation package.
-If you want to debug or contribute to taosAdapter, you can build it seperately too.
+If you want to debug or contribute to taosAdapter, you can build it separately too.

 ## Setup golang environment